-Full-frame cameras are renowned for their large sensors, and the superior image quality – particularly for those shot at high ISOs – that usually results.
+Full-frame cameras are renowned for their large sensors, and the superior image quality – particularly for those shot at high ISOs.
 Traditionally, full-frame sensors were found only in the heftier shells of DSLR cameras, until Sony launched the first mirrorless full-frame model, the Alpha A7, back in 2013.

 So, which full-framer is the best?
-At the moment, we reckon the Sony Alpha A7 III (the successor to the model that started it all) is the best full-frame mirrorless camera you can buy.
+While it's very tempting to list a speedster like the Sony A1 right on top of the our list, it's also a very pricy option for most users, and likely to be overkill as well.
+So, at the moment, we reckon the Sony Alpha A7 III (the successor to the model that started it all) is the best full-frame mirrorless camera you can buy.
 Despite being part of the so-called 'basic range', it's anything but basic, offering features to rival most competitors.
 And it’s relatively affordable, too.

 Then again, with such a growing crop of capable cameras to choose from, there’s every chance you’ll find something more suitable for your shooting preferences in the list below.
 The Canon EOS RP, for example, is a great all-rounder at a sensible price, while the Canon EOS R5 is a trailblazing, if pricey, all-rounder that's changing the game again.